johnrraymond/greatlibraryserver/readme.md

 pipx install eth-brownie
 pipx ensurepath
 source ~/.bashrc

+sudo npm install -g moralis-admin-cli chmod go+w /usr/local/lib/node_modules/moralis-admin-cli/  # Dont do this it is wrong but might fix some error you dont want...

+sudo apt install imagemagick   # For autogen of bookmark images...

 ```

 ### If the above fails...
 WARNING DO NOT DO THIS STEP UNLESS YOU NEED TO